 Our present standard is a gift from a village family and is displayed by a member of that family at many events of the Legion.

-The Poppy appeal is of course our main event of the year which is to raise funds for the Legion to carry out it’s work of caring for those who have been less fortunate in life this is accompanied with a coffee morning, and various other events such as bingo evenings in Warmington Social Club with various other collections.
+The Poppy appeal is of course our main event of the year which is to raise funds for the Legion to carry out it’s work of caring for those who have been less fortunate in life this is accompanied with a coffee morning, and various other events.

 The Legion was involved in the initiative to have a flag pole within the village on which is displayed various national flags on their designated days.
 Such is the view of the efforts of the Legion this flagpole was funded entirely by voluntary donations of the residents of Warmington.